kushal-ladha/cody/docs/errors.md

 This error appears when you attempt to assign a user who is not a collaborator on the repository as a reviewer.
 Users must have the ability to view Pull Requests on a repository in order to be assigned as a reviewer.

+## Error Code: BANANA

+> BANANA: Comitters to a PR cannot be reviewers on that PR

+This error appears when a PR author adds a reviewer who committed one or more of the changes in that PR.
+The reviewer list must be changed to remove that reviewer or reviewers